front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 new way for Magento to innovate and interact from the community.
 We could
 expect:

-* open source code shared early with the community to get feedbacks
+* open source code shared early with the community to get feedback
-* more focused tools (reusable outside Magento)
+* more flexible tools (reusable outside Magento)
 * shorter release cycles, since it does not follow Magento’s versioning scheme

-This is something new in the Magento ecosystem, and — in our opinion — one of the best thing that happened to Magento these past few years.
+This is something new in the Magento ecosystem, and — in our opinion — one of the best things that happened to Magento these past few years.
 Anyone who saw James and Andrew in the same room at the same time will understand immediately!

 <abbr title="Progressive Web App">PWA</abbr> Studio is the first playground for
 Magento Research and feels as promising in its approach.
-[Andrew Levine](https://twitter.com/drewml) emphasized that they will to empower the community rather than to provide an one-fits-all solution.
+[Andrew Levine](https://twitter.com/drewml) emphasized that they wish to empower the community rather than to provide an one-size-fits-all solution.
 Few things are yet public and they are focusing on internal experimentation.
 We will follow up with a blog post to have a deeper look on how can it play with the ecosystem.